chiarab3/TCGA-BRCA/README.md

 ## Analysis Workflow
 ### 1. Data Acquisition
-- Query TCGA-BRCA RNA-seq data
+- Query the TCGA-BRCA database to retrieve RNA-seq gene expression data.
-- Select matched tumor-normal pairs
+- Select 5 matched tumor-normal pairs for a controlled differential expression analysis.
-- Download and prepare count matrices
+- Download pre-processed count matrices from GDC using the STAR - Counts workflow.
+- Convert the data into a RangedSummarizedExperiment object, including sample annotations and metadata.
+- Save the dataset for further analysis.

 ### 2. Exploratory Data Analysis
 - Quality control and filtering